Videos, worksheets, solutions, and activities to help PreCalculus students learn about the domain of a function.

 Graphing Piecewise Defined Functions

-This video explains how to graph piecewise defined function by hand and on the graphing calculator.
+How to graph piecewise defined function by hand and on the graphing calculator?

 Ex 1: Graph a Piecewise Defined Function.